 - It’s helpful that Disney’s Aladdin, a story adapted from A Thousand and One Nights (again we see this theme of night in Muslim culture), has already subconsciously established this connection of purple with Muslim culture in the minds of American people.
 Curious George’s new Ramadan book also uses a purple cover because purple is a colour to depict night.

-Along with purple, we’re also using gold to represent stars and white to represent the crescent moon.
+Along with purple, I’m also using gold to represent stars and white to represent the crescent moon.
 Gold, however, represents light in general (not just the light of stars) since light is needed at night to perform traditions.
 (Additionally, the Quran is often referred to as a ‘light’ and Ramadan is the month when the Quran was revealed.)
-You may also see us use a touch of blue and pink here and there because those are two colours we see, along with purple and gold, at sunset (the time to break fast in Ramadan.)
+You may also see me use a touch of blue and pink here and there because those are two colours we see, along with purple and gold, at sunset (the time to break fast in Ramadan.)
 Have a look at the pictures below to see how purple represents twilight and night.